DieracDelta/DieracDelta.github.io/posts/2021-05-30-nix-rust-riscv-toy-kernel.md

 ```

-We're going to use a fairly recent version of nightly, so we grab the May 10th one: `pkgs.rust-bin.nightly."2021-05-10.default"`.
+We're going to use a fairly recent version of nightly, so we grab the May 10th nightly release: `pkgs.rust-bin.nightly."2021-05-10.default"`.
 This is almost good enough, except it's not a cross compiler.
 The package definition is a *function* that takes input arguments.
-We can override those input arguments to say we would like a cross compiler by using the override attribute:
+We can override those input arguments to say we would like a cross compiler by setting the override attribute:

 ```nix